 PHEW.
 Okay, that was a ton of information.
 And all of that just to identify one type of paper.
 Typically, you won’t need to know the mill, line, or exact weight of your paper, and size as well as color are often determined for you when you order, as there are industry standards.
-This only leaves the finish, which is often times the only part you’ll need to determine.
+This only leaves the finish, which is often times the only part you’ll need to determine as the client!

 If you see words like cotton, linen, eggshell, smooth, or felt, these are all paper finishes.
 There are a ton more that I haven’t covered, but a general rule is that if there is a term that sounds like a fabric, it’s probably the name of a finish.
-Here are a few of my favorites, and again, you’ll have to forgive my iPhone pictures—I am a stationery designer, not a photographer unfortunately.
+Here are a few of my favorites.

 Smooth is…well…smooth.
 That’s the best way to describe it.
 Smooth paper stock has a clean, crisp feel to it and you can run your hand over it without feeling any texture.
 Smooth paper is perfect if your invitation has photographic elements, as textured paper can sometimes obscure the image a little.
 Smooth papers can be glossy or matte, but if you print a large area on smooth paper it typically gives it a glossy-looking finish.
 As a bonus, smooth paper is generally the most cost-effective option that we will discuss!